-First, the dynamics of the surplus are affected little by the presence of debt in the VAR.
+Cash Flows in VAR The dynamics of the tax revenue, government spending, and surplus are affected little by the presence of debt in the VAR (both with and without the structural break).
 In particular, we find little evidence for overshooting of the surplus in response to a shock that lowers the surplus on impact.
-The third column of Figure A.7 shows the response of the surplus to a shock in GDP (row 1), tax revenues (row 2), spending (row 3), and debt (row 4).
-For example, in response to a negative tax revenue shock or a positive spending shock, the surplus declines on impact and then recovers.
-There is some overshooting in the surplus but the magnitude of the overshooting is minor and not very different from the benchmark model without debt in the VAR.
-The last row shows that an increase in debt results in persistently higher future surpluses, but again the effects are minor.
+The third column of Figure A.8 shows the response of the surplus to a shock in GDP (row 1), tax revenues (row 2), spending (row 3), and debt (row 4).
+For example, in response to a negative tax revenue shock ( $\tau$ shock) or a positive government spending shock ( $\tau$ shock), the surplus declines on impact and then recovers.
+There is some overshooting in the surplus in the VAR system with debt, but the magnitude of the overshooting is minor.
+The responses of the surplus are not very different from the benchmark model without debt in the VAR, both in an economic and a statistical sense.
+The last row shows that an increase in debt results in persistently higher future surpluses, after an initial decline in the surplus, but again the effects are minor.
+The effects are shorter-lived for the break-adjusted debt series.